Sutto/throttled_object/README.md

 The ideal use for this is for access to APIs with a blocking interface (e.g. Run the code in a thread, sleep until it's available).

+**PLEASE NOTE:** I don't yet consider this production worthy.
+There are still bugs in the locking algorithm that need to be worked out for it work efficiently.
+This will be done in the near future.

 ## Installation

 Add this line to your application's Gemfile: